Election Judge - Online Training - Not available for March 2016 Election

 - Optional Online Training is offered to trained judges for review of election procedures from a home or library computer with Internet access.

-- Laptop Judge Training is to certify judges in the setup and use of ADA equipment and use of laptop computer to assist voters with completion of Election Day grace registration; process provisional voters and assist at the Check-in Table, when available.
+- Voter Services Judge Training is to certify judges in the setup and use of ADA equipment and use of ePollbooks to assist voters with completion of Election Day grace registration; process provisional voters and assist at the Check-in Table, when available.
 Completion of specialized training is required.

 - Ballot Box Judge Training is to certify judges on operating the Ballot Counter for the voting site.
 Completion of specialized training is required.
 Registration is required.

 Are Election Judges Paid?

 Judges who do not maintain current trained statuses are not guaranteed to work and will only earn $80.00 if assigned to serve.
-Additional pay can be earned for taking on extra responsibilities before and on Election Day.
-(See Pay Rate Schedule below.)
+Additional pay can be earned by attending additional training and taking on extra responsibilities before and on Election Day.
+(See Pay Rate Schedule below).

-* $10.00 additional for completing and passing on-line training.
+* $10.00 additional for completing and passing on-line training, when available.

 ** Nursing home judges must serve on Friday or Saturday before Election Day, as well as Election Day.